 From riding the Ober Aerial Tram in Gatlinburg to visiting Ripley’s Aquarium, to eating at the dinner show of Dolly’s Stampede, we barely left a stone unturned in the Pigeon Forge/Gatlinburg area.
 Which was great!
 It was an EXPERIENCE!
 In fact, we all experienced things we never had before.
 We ate at Bubba Gump Shrimp, we had family portraits made at Old Time Photos, WE HAD A BLAST!

 We also spent way too much money!
 In fact, we spent more than what we usually spend for all three of their birthdays combined, and we were only one experience down.
 That’s when it hit me that this wasn’t exactly going as planned.
 In fact, when I had made this announcement to my family, I pictured us going horseback riding or hiking.
 Just one SMALL experience per a child.
 However, in the midst of my planning, I had forgotten part of the purpose was to save money.

 How in the world was I going to be able to tone down the next two experiences?
 My goodness, we couldn’t afford two more trips like that this year.
 So, I explained that I had made the trip much more than what it was supposed to be.
 After all, she only asked to go to a museum.
 Turns out, my kids were good with that.
 They had a great time and thankfully didn’t expect a whole vacation as their experience.

 I asked my children what they learned from our year of experiences and their answers were exactly what I had hoped they would be.
 They said they got something to cherish in their hearts forever, instead of something to display in their rooms and that they would choose it over a gift any day.
 So, that settles it.
 Experiences are where it’s at.
 Children are not going to remember that Barbie you got them for their 7th birthday, but they will remember when you took them fishing.
-Furthermore, I’ve learned they don’t need a multitude of “things’, they also don’t need tons of experiences, they just need memorable ones.
+Furthermore, I’ve learned just like they don’t need a multitude of “things’, they also don’t need tons of experiences, they just need memorable ones.